Paksat-1R: Satellite construction

 The PakSat-1R was developed by the China Great Wall Industry Corporation (CGWIC), and financial funding came from the Chinese government.
 Contract for satellite purchase was made on 15 October 2008 with CGWIC.
 It was China's first satellite in-orbit delivery contract signed with an Asian customer.

 Before launching the satellite spent around 18 days undergoing laboratory tests in China.
 The Paksat-1R was developed and built as a geostationary telecommunications satellite.
 Launched on the Long March 3B launch vehicle, the satellite has a design life of 15 years with initial goals to provide broadband internet access, digital television broadcasting, remote and rural telephony, emergency communications, tele-education and tele-medicine services across South Asia and Central Asia, Eastern Europe, East Africa and the Far East.
-The satellite successfully took over the operations of its predecessor, the Paksat-1 satellite leased by Pakistan, in geostationary orbit at 38° East.
+The satellite was launched on 11 August 2011 and successfully took over the operations of its predecessor, the Paksat-1 satellite leased by Pakistan, in geostationary orbit at 38° East.